bk138/gromit-mpx/README.md

     "red Rectangle" = RECT (color = "red");

+A `SMOOTH`-tool that behaves like `PEN` except that it produces smoothed curves.
+The degree of smoothing can be specified using `simplify=N`. `N` can be imagined as approximate pixel range around the resulting line within which intermediate points are "simplified away".
+Closed paths can be drawn using the `snap=N` option where `N` indicates the maximum distance between start and end point within which these "snap" together.

+    "smoothed line" = SMOOTH (color = "red" simplify=10 snap=30);

+A `ORTHOGONAL`-tool that behaves like `SMOOTH` except that it produces straight line segments that automatically snap to perfectly horizontal and vertical direction when their direction deviated by a maximum of `maxangle` degrees.
+Transitions between straight segments are drawn as arcs with a certain `radius`, if these segments exceed a length of `minlen`.

+    "ortho line" = ORTHOGONAL (color="red" size=5 simplify=15 radius=20 minlen=50 snap=40);

 If you define a tool with the same name as an input-device (see the output of `xinput --list`) this input-device uses this tool: